replit/ReplitLM/README.md

 #### Alpaca-style Datasets

 You can instruct tune the replit-code-v1-3b model on Alpaca style instruct tuning datasets using the `transformers` library.

+Some datasets that are already in Alpaca-style format are:
+- alpaca
+- codealpaca

 The following repository by the open source contributor [Teknium](https://github.com/teknium1) is a pre-configured trainer set up for this.